ShreyasKombinadka/Simple-Hierarchical-MicroCode-Processor-4bit/ALU_unit/README.md

     1. X  -> Read from bus and directly forward the value to ALU
     2. R -> Read the ALU output and write to bus
     3. F -> Store flags set by the ALU and write to the bus
-- The logic operations are controlled by the opcode but the arithmatic operations have there own dedicated instructions.
+- The logic operations are controlled by the opcode but the arithmetic operations have their own dedicated instructions.
 - The read write operations are controlled by a register control block which enables te required register operations based control signals given by the decoder.
 - The instruction are given to the decoder in hex form where it is decoded to produce the requiered control signals.